attestantio/go-eth2-client/README.md

 `go-eth2-client` supports multiple beacon nodes.
 At current it provides support for the following:

-  - [Prysm](https://github.com/prysmaticlabs/prysm) using its GRPC interface
+  - [Prysm](https://github.com/prysmaticlabs/prysm) using its GRPC APIs
-  - [Lighthouse](https://github.com/sigp/lighthouse/) using its HTTP interface
+  - [Lighthouse](https://github.com/sigp/lighthouse/) using the standard HTTP APIs
-  - [Teku](https://github.com/pegasyseng/teku) using its HTTP interface
+  - [Teku](https://github.com/pegasyseng/teku) using its HTTP APIs

 ## Usage